 Why the heck is incest so popular in lewd games right now?
 Have you noticed just how many games there are that feature incest out there?

-There’s Dating My Daughter by MrDots Games, Daddy’s Goodnight Kiss by Dirty Secret Studio, Parental Love by Luxee Games, Daughter Saga by Sagas.
+There’s Dating My Daughter by MrDots Games, Daddy’s Goodnight Kiss by Dirty Secret Studio, Daughter Saga by Sagas.
 Naughty Road’s Light of My Life allows you to choose whether you want it to be an incestuous tale, depending on whether you set the relationships to be a father and his daughters or not.
 It’s not just father/daughter stuff either – My New Family by Killer7 is about a young man, his mother and his half-sisters (though you have to enter a code to enable incest); Babysitter by T4bbo is about the growing relationship between a man and his niece, while Freeloading Family by FFCreations has you and your step-sister getting it on.

 Even games where the incest isn’t the main “thrust” of the plot (sorry), often feature some incest content.
 Long Live The Princess by Belle allows you to have sex with your sister.
 Summertime Saga by Kompas Productions used to allow you to have sexual scenes with your mother, sister and aunt (but was changed due to to Patreon’s anti-incest rules).
 Even Good Girl Gone Bad by Eva Kiss has a brief scene where the female protagonist can have sex with her father.